At a Glance

 - Primary School

-A lovely Primary School in Fulham, are looking for an experienced Music Teacher to teach one day per week starting in September.
+A lovely Primary School in Wandsworth, are looking for an experienced Music Teacher to teach one day per week starting in September.

 The Role

-In this role, you will be required to teach Music throughout the school to children from Reception to Year 6.
+In this role, you will be required to teach Music throughout the school to children aged 5 to 10.
 The vacancy starts in September and will continue for the academic year.

 You will be an experienced Music Teacher with the ability to plan and deliver age appropriate lessons in line with the primary curriculum.
 QTS is preferred although not essential.